Moba people: Society

 Bimoba society is patriarchal and is structured around clan and family heads.
-There are Clan-based kings or chiefs with vested power to hold the various clans together.
+There are clan-based kings or chiefs with vested power to hold the various clans together.
 The clans themselves can be located on multiple locations based on power and numbers.
-Presently, the clan groups of the Bimoba include Luok, Gnadaung, Dikperu, Puri, Tanmung, Gbong, Labsiak, Kunduek, Buok, the Baakpang, Turinwe, Nabakib, Naniik, Poukpera, Maab and Kanyakib.
+Presently, the clan groups of the Bimoba include Luok, Gnadaung, Dikperu, Puri, Tanmung, Gbong, Labsiak, Kunduek, Buok, the Baakpang, Turinwe, Nabakib, Naniik, Poukpera, Maab, and Kanyakib.

 In Bimoba village, women usually reform the role of housekeeping and create useful objects.
-They create making pottery, wall decorating, and creating spaces inside there home.
+They make pottery, wall decorating, and creating spaces inside there home.

 Tikpierroa are carvers in Bimoba society.
 Men learn woodcarving from within the family.
 Using adzes to make their work.
-Tikipierroa have wood that is maded into with little details, extended human features, and anthropomorphic style.
+Tikipierroa have wood that is made into with little details, extended human features, and anthropomorphic style.
 These figures are called Tchitcheri figures.

 Marriage

 The Bimoba society has many types of marriages that can happen to be engaged: